hamaluik/icogen/README.md

 $ cargo install icogen
 ```

-Otherwise, some pre-compied binaries should be available on GitHub: https://github.com/hamaluik/icogen/releases/
+Otherwise, some pre-compiled binaries should be available on GitHub: https://github.com/hamaluik/icogen/releases/

-## Future Work

-* SVG support